aquuino/ciscoBackup/README.md

 # ciscoBackup

-SSH/Telnet to a Cisco device and backup the config
+SSH to a cisco device, take a backup of its configuration, and write it to a file

 # Requirements